 Effective May 1, 2016, California’s undocumented low-income children will now have access to full coverage through Medi-Cal.
 California is the largest state with more immigrants than any other, will now provide options to approximately 170,000 undocumented children.

-Medi-Cal provides a comprehensive set of health benefits including the following 10 “essential health benefits” required by the Affordable Care Act for all health plans:
+Medi-Cal provides a range of health benefits, including the following 10 “essential health benefits” required by the Affordable Care Act for all health plans: